 These Healthy Chocolate Pancakes are deliciously chocolatey and filling, perfect for breakfast!
 No need for a blender, these are easily and quickly mixed by hand before going straight into the pan!
-Gluten-free, dairy-free, high-protein, with a Paleo option.
+Gluten-free, dairy-free, high-protein, no butter or oil, with a Paleo option.
 Guaranteed to keep you full until lunchtime!

 Pancakes are definitely one of my favourite breakfasts.
 They’re also one of my favourite desserts, especially if they’re healthy pancakes!